MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

 tain communication with updates and invitations for joint activities.
 </details>

-### **The Audience: Popular Committees in Sudan**
-- Community-led groups that handle essential services in neighborhoods and villages.
-- Function as local governing bodies when the formal government is weak or absent.
-- Crucial for managing **water, electricity, and sanitation**.
-- Serve as the bridge between the community and outside groups such as aid organizations.

-### **Their Background & Skills**
-- **Diverse but Capable:**
-  - Members are elected from the community with varied backgrounds.
-  - Expected to have a basic understanding of math and statistics to interpret project data and results.
-- **Tech-Savvy:**
-  - Comfortable using smartphones and the internet.
-  - Ideal partners for communication, data sharing, and digital collaboration.

-### **Their View on Solar Energy**
-- **Awareness but Limited Use:**
-  - Recognize solar as a resilient solution for Sudan's challenges.
-  - Mostly familiar with its application for individual homes or small businesses.
-- **The Barrier:**
-  - Limited adoption for **public services** such as clinics, schools, or water pumps.
-  - Continued reliance on costly, unreliable diesel generators.
-  - Challenge: Shift the perspective toward a **collective, public-service** approach to solar power.

 ---
 ## Medium
 <details>
 <summary><b>
 A. For Committees </b></summary>

 #### **1. Communication & Awareness Tools**
 - **Infographics** (WhatsApp-shareable) showing solar benefits: